UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** I'm going to do an auction with the Genesis FLUFF and his Queen wife and one of my Snoop Burrows like a 3 piece.
 And I'll just auction it, and everyone can bid what they want on it.
 That's the use case of the auctions.
 I can auction out my own collection.
 I was never going to sell the Genesis FLUF, but ultimately I are enough about the Universe, and I want the whole Fluffy Ecosystem to pay attention.
 So, yeah, I'm going to do that.

-**Trevor:** I think I plan to create the 25th shirtless Charles through scrambling and then auction him off as a one of one.
+**Ryan:** I think I plan to create the 25th shirtless Charles through scrambling and then auction him off as a one of one.
 That should be fun.

 **Tyler:** I'm also working on auctions, which Transmental talked about today.
 So we'll figure that out.
 Ultimately, it doesn't make a difference because the money goes to the DAO.

 **Algy:** I feel like I should know this.
 Are you guys saying that when I auction-like, let's say, an NFT that I own that I didn't make, or that I just already owned that has zero fees as well?

-**Trevor:** Yes.
+**Ryan:** Yes.

 **Tyler:** You're not the artist or anything like that.